 Cost of a gorilla permit in Congo

-Congo sells the cheapest gorilla permit at 450usd high season and 400usd ib the low season.
+Congo sells the cheapest gorilla permit at 450usd high season and 400usd in the low season.
 This makes Democratic republic of Congo a best gorilla trekking destination for budget travelers.
 Also, mountain gorillas in Congo are less visited compared to Uganda and Rwanda, which make the experience more natural and enjoyable.
 However, insecurity issues in Virunga national park are a great threat to gorilla tourism in Congo.
 In early may 2018, two Briton travelers were kidnapped by unknown people in the park but were successfully rescued by park management and the ICCN team.
 Unfortunately the ranger guide was killed and it was a great loss for the national park and tourism fraternity.
 At present, the park has been closed for tourism till further notice, as investigations are still ongoing to ensure safety of travelers and their property in Virunga national park and Congo as a whole.
 Congo citizens are given discounted permits at 150usd, which is an added advantage.

 The length of the tour

 As already said, the cost of a package depend on how short or long the trip is.
 In Uganda a 1-day gorilla tour costs roughly 1150usd for 1 person, 2 days Uganda gorilla tour 1350usd and a 3 days gorilla trek in Uganda cost 1800usd.
 The reason for a high cost of 3 days gorilla tour is an inclusion of alternative activities such as golden monkey or Batwa cultural trail depending on the traveler’s choice.
 Alternatively, travelers can take part in gorilla habituation experience, which is a four hours interaction with these endangered species in the jungle.
-Bwindi is the only place where gorilla training takes place in rushaga sector south of Bwindi Impenetrable forest national park.
+Bwindi is the only place where gorilla training takes place in the Rushaga sector south of Bwindi Impenetrable forest national park.

 The cost of accommodation

 Unless it’s a 1-day gorilla tour, every gorilla safari involves accommodation.
-The cost of accommodation varies depending on the quality of service luxury, midrange and budget.
+The cost of accommodation varies depending on the quality of service luxury, midrange, and budget.
 A traveler who sleeps in a budget lodge or hotel pays little money compared to the one who sleeps in a luxury lodge.
 Sharing rooms make costs much lower since travelers share rooms for example twin and triple rooms.
 Every successful and enjoyable gorilla tour must include good and comfortable accommodations whose cost cannot be excluded.
-Also, the costs of accommodation depend on the number of nights.
+Also, the costs of accommodation depending on the number of nights.
 The longer the stay, the more money paid.
 The cost of lodges is 100usd for a single room budget room, 150usd for twin and double rooms.
-The cost increase as the standard for service improves, mid range is a bit higher while luxury rooms are cost much higher.
+The cost increase as the standard for service improves, midrange is a bit higher while luxury rooms cost much higher.